This Week’s Tip Sheet: Simple Ways to Keep Books and Magazines Tidy

 • Incorporate reading lamps and lights where possible to create a cozy reading experience.

 • If you have trouble focusing and have the extra space, consider reading a specific topic in a specific room.
-For example, I use my office for reading professional and business-related topics, the kitchen table while reading recipe books and the living room for home décor and diy books.
-It not only helps me focus but it also provides inspiration for the related topic when my eyes need a break from reading.
+For example, I use my office for reading professional and business-related topics, the kitchen table while reading recipe books, and the living room for home décor and diy books.
+It not only helps me focus, but it also provides inspiration for the related topic when my eyes need a break from reading.

-• In addition, if you’re someone who likes to underline text, quotes and passages fill a small pouch with reading essentials from highlighters to sticky notes to magnetic page holders so you’ll always have them handy.
+• In addition, if you’re someone who likes to underline text, quotes, and passages, fill a small pouch with reading essentials from highlighters to sticky notes to magnetic page holders so you’ll always have them handy.

 Wellness Tip: